Why Paddle the Nile?

 It was around this time I saw a couple documentaries of people who'd achieved amazing physical 'firsts'.
 Damien Rider who paddled a board 800km from Australia's Gold Coast to Bondi.
 Then there was Helen Skelton, the English TV presenter, who paddled the Amazon.
 It was a huge 'ah ha' moment, to quote Oprah.
 That was it - that's what I want to do - a first like that.

 Next was to find something no one had done.
 Some Googling and researching and I had it.
 I was going to be the first woman to paddle the length of the Nile by raft and kayak.
 But this was humongous - I needed to sit with it, research it, talk to people, to be 100% sure this was what I wanted to do.
 So I did.
 It included reading an amazing book by Hendri Coetzee, called 'Living The Best Day Ever' (highly recommend it).
 He was an incredible man and true adventurer, who with a group including one of his great friends Pete Meredith, completed a navigation of the Nile from source to sea in around 2004.
 I've spoken to Pete Meredith and I went to Uganda to see the Nile, to whitewater kayak it, to talk to people there.
-It was then, I was sure and committed to it.
+I was hooked and absolutely sure, this is what I was going to do.
 And boy was I excited!!
 And then I told Mum.
 Ever so slightly less excited...

 For me this expedition is WAY more than being a first and making it from start to finish.
 It's everything that will happen on the way bringing together my great loves:

 - travelling: this will take me through incredible, diverse countries, rich in culture with spectacular scenery.
 This is an chance to truly experience these countries, with the people there, paddling with them.
 And then get to share the world these incredible places and people

 - kayaking: I get to paddle everyday through spectacular scenery (though there are going to be plenty of days when I'm not going to want to pick that paddle up)